Drug & Alcohol Rehab in West Sussex

 A death rate this high had only been seen once before in 2016 and was the highest since records began.

-There has also been an increase in loss of life due to problematic drinking habits.
+There has also been an increase in loss of life due to problematic drinking habits, which follows expectations concerning the significant impact alcohol addiction can have on life expectancy.

 The percentage of deaths due to hazardous drinking per 100,000 has risen from 8.7% to 11% in the past year.